Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Bypassing Geo-Restrictions

 Geo-restrictions limit the content you can access online because of your location.
-Since your IP address shows exactly where you are, companies can restrict what's available to you due to licensing agreements and internet censorship.
+Since your IP address shows exactly where you are, streaming platforms like Netflix and Hulu can restrict what's available to you due to licensing agreements and internet censorship.

 If you're in Detroit and want to catch up on the newest Korean dramas, you might not be able to access them through your streaming service.
 The service likely only provides content tailored to the specific region of your IP address.
 You'll have to hide and change your IP address to stream movies from a different region.